-This course will expand the student's cognitive knowledge and psychomotor skills necessary to provide nursing care to in dividuals experiencing acute life-threatening physiological dysfunctions.
-The course is designed to prepare the student for participation in an Advanced Cardiac

-Life Support providers class according to the standards set by the American Heart Association.
+This course will expand the student's cognitive knowledge and psychomotor skills necessary to provide nursing care to individuals experiencing acute life-threatening physiological dysfunctions.
+The course is designed to prepare the student for participation in an Advanced Cardiac Life Support providers class according to the standards set by the American Heart Association.
 Concepts included are advanced pathological processes, critical care skills, legal/ethical issues, collaboration, and professional role development.
-(Prerequisite: Successful completion of NURS 3600 or consent of instructor.)
+(Prerequisite: Consent of instructor and programmatic director.)

-NURS 4371 (CL)

-Utilization of Touch as a Therapeutic Intervention
+NURS 4371 (CL) (3:2:3) Utilization of Touch as a Therapeutic Intervention

 Interdisciplinary course which considers several theories and techniques that utilize touch as the primary source of intervention.
 Clinical experiences will provide the student with an opportunity to practice the methods discussed in various clinical settings.
-(Prerequisite: Upper division standing or consent of instructor.)
+(Prerequisite: Consent of instructor and programmatic director.)